Grand Junction Truck Rollover Accident Lawyers

 Driving while intoxicated: Driving while drunk or under the influence of drugs is always dangerous.
 It puts the lives of those around you on the road, as well as your own, at a very high risk.
 When truck drivers operate their trucks under the influence of drugs or alcohol, that risk skyrockets as an 18-wheeler truck can easily plow through any passenger vehicles in its path.

 Mechanical failures: Due to their size and weight, trucks are often in a constant state of repairs.
-If not maintenance frequently and correctly, brakes, axles, and tires can fail, leading to the truck driver losing control and the truck then rolling over.
+If not maintained frequently and correctly, brakes, axles, and tires can fail, leading to the truck driver losing control and the truck then rolling over.

 Whatever the cause for the rollover accident, there is no denying just how dangerous they are.
 Those unlucky enough to be involved in such catastrophic collisions are likely to end up severely injured and traumatized.
 Others with even worse luck may even be killed during the collision.